msupply-foundation/conforma-server/documentation/Query-Syntax.md

   name: 'Drug Registration',
   status: 'DRAFT',
   stage: 1,
-  questions: { q1: 'What is the answer?', q2: 'Enter your name' },
+  responses: { q1: 'What is the answer?', q2: 'Enter your name' },
 }
 ```